-Buck Rogers is a Certified Deaf Interpreter with a SC:L certificate, a superior SCPI rating, a BA in French and mathematics, a MA in French in Spanish, and is now working on a doctoral project with a focus on teaching American Sign Language and interpreting.
+Buck Rogers is a Certified Deaf Interpreter a is multi-lingual.
+He has a BA in French and mathematics, a MA in French in Spanish, and is working on a doctoral project with a focus on teaching American Sign Language and interpreting.
+He has a superior Sign Communication Proficiency (SCPI) rating, and a Sign Communication - Legal (SC:L) certificate.

-He interned at the French Deaf Institute, has 240 hours of formal training at the French Sign Language Academy (ALSF), 40 hours of Spanish Sign Language with the Spanish National Deaf Theater, El Grito.
+Buck interned at the French Deaf Institute, and has 240 hours of formal training at the French Sign Language Academy (ALSF), and 40 hours of Spanish Sign Language with the Spanish National Deaf Theater, El Grito.

 He's has also researched etymology in American Sign Language for the past 20 years.